mqy/llama.cpp/examples/mulmat-tune/README.md

 GGML defines three task types(stages): INIT, COMPUTE, FINALIZE.
 All nodes has COMPUTE stage, some has INIT stage, the FINALIZE is never used.

-General speaking, codes run in GPU(BLAS) are not suitable to run with multi OS threads -- sometimes very slow, but CPU could and scales well.
+General speaking, codes run in GPU(BLAS) MAY not suitable to run with multi OS threads -- sometimes very slow, but CPU could and scales well.
 So to speedup large prompt and avoid spinning, the master code force 1-thread when (M >=32).

-In `master` branch, the `mul_mat` codes run in several implicit profiles.
+In current `master` branch, the `mul_mat` codes run in several implicit profiles.

 - pure cpu: INIT: very fast, COMPUTE: the computation time is proportional to M.
 - CUDA/CL: COMPUTE: de-quantization and mul_mat in GPU.
 - Accelerate/OpenBLAS: COMPUTE: de-quantization in CPU, mul_mat in GPU.

+All data will be shown are generated in  MacBook Pro 2018:

+- OS: macOS Version 13.3.1 (a)
+- Memory: 32 GB 2400 MHz DDR4
+- CPU: 2.6 GHz 6-Core Intel Core i7-8850H @2.60GHz, with integrated Intel UHD Graphics 630 1536 MB

 I observed the following "facts" on Accelerate/OpenBLAS: